Typography and Font Styles

 Line Properties and Text Layout

 The line-height property adjusts the spacing between lines.
-Like kerning, be conservative when applying this property since it may impact legibility.
-In the following example, we use a class (.line-height-example), but this for the kind of property, we might want to apply it consistently by applying to one specific element, such as the <p> element.
+As with letter spacing, be conservative when applying this property since it may impact legibility.
+In the following example, we use a class (.line-height-example), but for this kind of property, we might want to apply it consistently to one specific element, such as the <p> element.

 .line-height-example {